 How It Works

-- PCMI students enroll for two semesters on Monterey Institute campus to complete core environmental policy courses, focused electives and foreign language requirements.
+- PCMI students enroll for two semesters on the MIIS campus in Monterey to complete core environmental policy courses, focused electives and foreign language requirements.

 - PCMI students then fulfill 27 months of Peace Corps service (3 months of training in country followed by 24 months of service).

-- Upon completion of service, most PCMI students return to the Monterey Institute campus to fulfil the remainder of credits requirements for graduation.
+- Upon completion of service, most PCMI students return to MIIS campus to fulfill the remainder of credits requirements for graduation.

 The Peace Corps Assignment